wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/hdinsight/hdinsight-hadoop-hue-linux.md

 ## Next steps

-- [Install and use Spark on HDInsight clusters](/documentation/articles/hdinsight-hadoop-spark-install-linux) for  instructions about how to use cluster customization to install and use Spark on HDInsight Hadoop clusters.
-Spark is an open-source parallel processing framework that supports in-memory processing to boost the performance of big data analytic applications.

-- [Install Giraph on HDInsight clusters](/documentation/articles/hdinsight-hadoop-giraph-install-v1-linux).
+- [Install Giraph on HDInsight clusters](/documentation/articles/hdinsight-hadoop-giraph-install-v1/).
 Use cluster customization to install Giraph on HDInsight Hadoop clusters.
 Giraph allows you to perform graph processing using Hadoop, and it can be used with Azure HDInsight.

-- [Install Solr on HDInsight clusters](/documentation/articles/hdinsight-hadoop-solr-install-v1).
+- [Install Solr on HDInsight clusters](/documentation/articles/hdinsight-hadoop-solr-install-v1/).
 Use cluster customization to install Solr on HDInsight Hadoop clusters.
 Solr allows you to perform powerful search operations on stored data.

-- [Install R on HDInsight clusters](/documentation/articles/hdinsight-hadoop-r-scripts-linux).
+- [Install R on HDInsight clusters](/documentation/articles/hdinsight-hadoop-r-scripts-linux/).
 Use cluster customization to install R on HDInsight Hadoop clusters.
 R is an open-source language and environment for statistical computing.
 It provides hundreds of built-in statistical functions and its own programming language that combines aspects of functional and object-oriented programming.
 It also provides extensive graphical capabilities.

-[powershell-install-configure]: /documentation/articles/powershell-install-configure-linux
+[powershell-install-configure]: /documentation/articles/powershell-install-configure-linux/
-[hdinsight-provision]: /documentation/articles/hdinsight-provision-clusters-v1-linux
+[hdinsight-provision]: /documentation/articles/hdinsight-provision-clusters-v1-linux/
-[hdinsight-cluster-customize]: /documentation/articles/hdinsight-hadoop-customize-cluster-v1
+[hdinsight-cluster-customize]: /documentation/articles/hdinsight-hadoop-customize-cluster-v1/
-[hdinsight-install-spark]: /documentation/articles/hdinsight-hadoop-spark-install-linux